dragsbruh/spar/readme.md

 **Flow:**

 1. Get tracks from Spotify API.
-2. Iterate through tracks and save covers to temp directory, get the raw opus audio from youtube and embed metadata with audio in a webm container.
+2. Iterate through tracks and save covers to temp directory, get the raw opus audio from youtube and embed metadata with audio in an mkv container.